-[3:31] Say: “If you love God, then follow me (prophet); God will love you and He will forgive your sins.”
-And God is Forgiving, Most Merciful.
+[3:31] Say: “If you love God, then you shall follow me (prophet); God will love you and He will forgive for you your sins.”
+And God is Forgiving, Merciful.

-Note: There should not be any doubt that this order from God for the believers to follow the prophet for the message what has been sent down to him i.e., the Quran when he had a direct contact with the people as well as for the believers of the subsequent generations when he is no more among them.
+Note: There should not be any doubt that this order from God for the believers to follow the prophet for the message what has been sent down to him i.e., the Quran when he had a direct contact with the people as well as for the believers of the subsequent generations when he has been no more among them.
 Hence, the order for us now to follow the message (Quran) what he left for us but none can find any logic to interpret it to be an order from God for the believers to follow his sayings or how he had led his family life.

-[33:56] God and His angels support the prophet.
-O you who believe, you shall support him, and regard him as he should be regarded.
+[33:56] Indeed, God and His angels support the prophet.
+O you who believed, you shall support him, and shall regard him as he should be regarded.